 Have you ever wondered about the differences between strict keto, clean keto and lazy keto?
+Or what are rules of keto diet?
 The truth is, there are as many definitions to these terms as there are people that talk about this topic!
+However, I will define my version of the strict keto diet and a strict keto meal plan.

 For the purposes of this article, there won’t be an in-depth discussion about these keto methods.
 Suffice it to say, if you are stuck in a plateau or have been following a ketogenic or low carb way of eating for a while, there may be some good reasons to try the strict keto challenge.

 Over time and when in keto weight maintenance, people tend to practice lazy keto more.
-Not tracking macros, carb creep, perhaps indulging in keto sweets and substitute sweeteners a bit more can all take a toll over time causing stalls or even weight gain.
+The definition of lazy keto includes things like not tracking macros, carb creep, perhaps indulging in keto sweets and using substitute sweeteners a bit more.
+These can all take a toll over time causing stalls or even weight gain.
+An intentional, strict keto diet can counteract these tendencies.

-That’s why it’s a good idea to do a period of clean keto every once in a while.
+That’s why it’s a good idea to do a period of clean keto every once in a while, really follow some strict keto rules.
 It recalibrates your body on keto and gets you back to eating more whole foods.

 Already know you’re up for a keto challenge for 31 days?!
 Skip down to the bottom of this post to read the “rules” and commit.
 Or just click here to go for it!
-We’re doing it starting August 1, 2019, and would love for you to join us.
 The best time to change a behavior is NOW.
 Don’t think about it.
 Just do it.

 This clean keto challenge doesn’t require products or purchases, only commitment.

 If you’ve never tried the keto diet before, check out our Complete Beginner’s Guide to the Ketogenic Diet.
-While strict keto could be difficult for some beginners, it is not impossible and might be a fit for certain people.
+While a strict keto diet could be difficult for some beginners, it is not impossible and might be a fit for certain people, especially if you’re already used to eating whole foods.

-If you decide to do this challenge and have never done keto, definitely check out our beginner’s guide first and be especially careful with your electrolytes.
+If you decide to do the strict keto challenge and have never done keto, definitely check out our beginner’s guide first and be especially careful with your electrolytes.
 If you’ve already been doing the keto diet for a while, this challenge is definitely for you!

-One of the best ways to do this is to do a form of an elimination diet.
+One of the best ways to do this is to do a form of an elimination diet with some keto rules.
 That’s the way I like to think of a keto “reset” or strict keto.

 Strict Keto vs Lazy Keto